-- · Will demonstrate the mastery of the knowledge, techniques, skills, and modern tools in Electrical Engineering Technology. - Will have the ability to apply current knowledge and adapt to emerging applications of mathematics, science, and engineering technology. - Develop an ability to identify, design, analyze and solve technical problems. - Develop an ability to communicate effectively. - · Learn to recognize the need for, and an ability to engage in lifelong learning. - Learn the importance of professional, ethical and social responsibilities. - Will demonstrate respect for diversity and knowledge of contemporary professional, societal and global issues. - Will have a commitment to quality, timeliness, and continuous improvement. - Will Have the opportunity to receive minor in Mathematics.
+- Will demonstrate the mastery of the knowledge, techniques, skills, and modern tools in Electrical Engineering Technology. - Will have the ability to apply current knowledge and adapt to emerging applications of mathematics, science, and engineering technology. - Develop an ability to identify, design, analyze and solve technical problems. - Develop an ability to communicate effectively. - Learn to recognize the need for, and an ability to engage in lifelong learning. - Learn the importance of professional, ethical and social responsibilities. - Will demonstrate respect for diversity and knowledge of contemporary professional, societal and global issues. - Will have a commitment to quality, timeliness, and continuous improvement. - Will Have the opportunity to receive minor in Mathematics.

-- Electronics Technologist

-- Biomedical Engineering Technologist

-- Sale Engineering Technologist

-- Service Engineering Technologist

-- Systems Test Engineering Technologist

-- Systems Test Engineering Technologist

-- Product Engineering Technologist

-- Software Engineering Technologist

-- Documentation Engineering Technologist

-- Quality Control Engineering Technologist

-- Applications Engineering Technologist

-- R&D Technologist
+- · Electronics Technologist or Engineer - Biomedical Engineering Technologist - Sale Engineering Technologist or Engineer - Service Engineering Technologist or Engineer - Systems Test Engineering Technologist or Engineer - Product Engineering Technologist or Engineer - Software Engineering Technologist - Documentation Engineering Technologist or Engineer - Quality Control Engineering Technologist or Engineer - Applications Engineering Technologist or Engineer - R&D Technologist or Engineer

 - Engineering Assistant

 - Power Sub-Station Design Engineer

-- · Graduate School
+- Graduate School